 Divorce is not just a legal event—it’s an emotional journey.
 Many people going through separation experience the 5 stages of grief in a divorce, much like mourning the death of a loved one.
 Recognizing these emotional stages of divorce can help you heal, cope, and move forward with clarity.
+According to Verywell Health, divorce grief often involves ambiguous loss and varies in progression among individuals.

 What Are the 5 Stages of Grief in a Divorce?